Believe that you can, and you’re half way there.

 It might not help you learn more but it’s very likely to make your day more enjoyable and fun.
 Plus you’ll have someone to talk to on the way there and back and you might also decide to share travelling costs.

-Exchange social media details with other attendees –
+Why exchange social media details with other attendees

 Ok so you might not become BFF with all the other students, but for a start you share a common interest, since it’s what brought you to the class in the first place.
 It can be really useful to exchange social media details to keep in touch.
-For example it can help you:
+It can help you:

-- get help if you get stuck practicing at home
+- Get help if you get stuck practicing when you’re on your own

-- see what creations and projects the other students design after the course, and give you new ideas
+- See what creations and projects the other students design after the course

 After the class